 I get a lot of questions from people about blogging.
 So I have created a page of my favorite tools and resources.

-Domains and Hosting – I personally use BlueHost for my domain and hosting.
-I have been very pleased with the level of service I have gotten from them, and I would HIGHLY recommend them.
+Domains and Hosting – I personally use WPOpt for my hosting.
+WPOpt came highly recommended by many other bloggers.
+Some go as far as to say that the answer to any tech-y question is Charles Smith and WPOpt.
+They do a lot more than just hosting, and I am glad to have them as a resource.
+I have been very pleased with the level of service I have received, and I would HIGHLY recommend them.

 WordPress – I use this for content management.
 It is relatively user friendly and FREE.
 There is a lot of information and support available for newbies.
 And it’s free!

 Food Blogger Pro Community – I recently joined Food Blogger Pro, and it has been a HUGE help to me and my blog.
 I have been BLOWN AWAY by the value provided.
 They lay out everything you need to know on how to create a successful food blog, and they organize everything in a series of how-to videos.
 I wish I would have joined much sooner!
 I would highly recommend it, especially if you have a food blog or have always wanted to start one.

 I used PicMonkey to edit photos for the first year and a half of blogging, and it is such a great service.
 There is a free version, which includes tons of features.
 Plus there is a premium upgrade which is very reasonably priced, in my opinion.

 PicMonkey got me used to the idea of manipulating images.
 It’s kind of like Photoshop light.
 For me personally, if I had started with Photoshop right out of the gate, I most likely would have gotten overwhelmed and given up.

 I still use PicMonkey occasionally to create collages, or if I need to edit something very quickly.
 And I have kept a premium membership because it is so affordable and convenient.